PerlineDemange/non-cognitive/MAGMA/readme.md

 `04_gene_set_analysis_MAGMA_Cog.bash`: Run the gene-set analysis.
 This cript runs both competitive and self-contained analysis, we used the competitive gen-set analysis results (Competitive gene-set analysis tests whether the genes in a gene-set are more strongly associated with the phenotype of interest than other genes)

-`05_Explore_gene_set_results.R`: Combine the Cog and NonCog results from MAGMA gene set analysis together and with the description of the annotations.
+`05_Explore_gene_set_results_23andMe.R`: Combine the Cog and NonCog results from MAGMA gene set analysis together and with the description of the annotations.
 Save MAGMA results in one txt file.
-Create a scatterplot plotting Beta Cog against NonCog.
-Compare geneset enrichment between Cog and NonCog.
-Compare genes enrichment between Cog and NonCog.
+Compare genes and geneset enrichment between Cog and NonCog.
+Create Sup.
+Figures 13 and 14.
-Create a plot with all genesets associations z-scores by Taxonomy.